Baltimore Steam Packet Company: 1920s–1930s

-In 1928, the Baltimore Steam Packet Company took delivery of two more new ships – President Warfield and Yorktown.
+In 1928, the Baltimore Steam Packet Company took delivery of two more new ships—President Warfield and Yorktown.
 President Warfield, built by Pusey and Jones Corp. in Wilmington, Delaware, was named for the Old Bay Line's president of the time, S. Davies Warfield.
 She would be the last new ship built for the Old Bay Line.

-As the new-fangled Ford Model Ts and other early automobiles increasingly took to the roads in the 1920s, inland steamship lines in the U.S. initially resisted carrying automobiles on their boats.
-By the Depression-ravaged 1930s, however, the Old Bay Line became one of the first inland steamship companies to promote the carriage of automobiles as a means of filling its ships' empty cargo holds.
+As Ford Model T's and other early automobiles increasingly took to the roads in the 1920s, inland steamship lines in the U.S. initially resisted carrying automobiles.
+By the Depression-ravaged 1930s, however, the Old Bay Line became one of the first to promote carriage of automobiles in order to fill its ships' empty cargo holds.
 The Depression and loss of business to improved highways took an increasing toll of many U.S. steamship lines in the 1930s, as historic companies such as the Fall River Line ceased operation in 1937, preceded by the Lake Champlain company, which was the oldest steamboat line in the U.S. at its demise in 1932.

-Fortunately for the Old Bay Line, its freight and passenger traffic remained relatively strong in the 1930s and the company embarked on a modernization program for its main boats of the line.
+Fortunately for the Old Bay Line, its freight and passenger traffic remained relatively strong in the 1930s and the company embarked on a modernization program for its main ships.
 President Warfield and State of Maryland were converted from coal to oil burning in 1933 and had sprinkler systems installed in 1938.
 In 1939, State of Virginia was converted to oil burning and all three ships were equipped with radio direction finders and ship-to-shore telephones.